Avishkar2004/DSA/17. Hash Table (Object)/Notes.md

 ek se jyada object store karane ho to array banana padega.

+- A HashMap is a data structure in JavaScript that allows you to store key-value pairs.
+It provides fast access to values based on their keys and is commonly used to optimize lookup operations.

 How to Use Hash Tables with Object and Map Classes in JavaScript -The most common example of a Hash Table in JavaScript is the Object data type, where you can pair the object's property value with a property key.